kadamandersson/kadamandersson.github.io/index.md

 <!--

-- **Alfred Wärnsäter** and **Viktor Nevelius Wernholm** Optimal transport for fast evaluation of the GOSPA metric in target tracking algorithms.
+- **Oliver Spjuth** Target tracking with sparse transformers.
 Chalmers/Saab.
-Alfred continued as a PhD student in optimization at KTH and Viktor as a radar system engineer at Saab.
+Oliver Continued as target tracking analyst at Saab.

-- **Isak Wikman** and **Samuel Winqvist** State estimation with neural SDE models.
+- **Isak Wikman** and **Samuel Winqvist** Prospects of neural SDE for Bayesian smoothing.
 Chalmers/Saab.
 Isak is finnishing the last courses of his master and Samuel continued as TODO at Thunderkick.

-- **Oliver Spjuth** Target tracking with sparse transformers.
+-->

+- **Alfred Wärnsäter** and **Viktor Nevelius Wernholm** Efficient evaluation of target tracking using entropic optimal transport.
 Chalmers/Saab.
-Oliver Continued as target tracking analyst at Saab.
+Alfred continued as a PhD student in optimization at KTH and Viktor as a radar system engineer at Saab.

-- **Filip Rydin** Nonlinear Bayesian filtering using the deep splitting method.
+- **Filip Rydin** A deep learning method for nonlinear stochastic filtering.
 Chalmers.
 Filip continued as a PhD student in AI and optimal control at Chalmers.
--->

 - **Emma Öijar Jansson** [Bayesian estimation of sea clutter parameters for radar, a stochastic approach](http://kth.diva-portal.org/smash/get/diva2:1859981/FULLTEXT01.pdf).
 KTH/Saab 2023.
 Emma continued as a data scientist at ICA Sverige.